- Published on

 A portion of my donation to Give Directly was earmarked for a new program they’re piloting: the most ambitious study to date on Universal Basic Income.
 The study will provide around 30,000 people a basic income (around $0.75 a day) for up to 12 years.
 It’s an incredibly exciting opportunity to support research that could have huge implications for future economic empowerment globally.
 It’s also a higher-risk investment, as we don’t yet know what the outcomes will be.

-My approach to this, which Founders Pledge helped me understand, is that philanthropy is a lot like investing.
+My philosophy to this is that philanthropy is a lot like investing.

 And I wanted a diversified portfolio, with a mix of low- and high-risk investments.
 If GiveDirectly is the publicly listed equity, then their UBI study is the fringe startup that has a huge expected return, but a higher risk of failure.